repat/date-constants/README.md

 The **Date Constants** package defines a number of useful PHP constants within your application, making it easier to express measures of dates.

 These constants may seem familiar to Laravel developers, as they're absolutely [inspired by Nesbot\Carbons use of date constants](https://carbon.nesbot.com/docs/#api-constants).
-It's shoutout to the `stevegrunwell/time-constants` package.
+Also, shoutout to the [`stevegrunwell/time-constants`](https://github.com/stevegrunwell/time-constants) package!

 ## Installation
 Date Constants is intended to be installed via Composer: